+1. TERMINOLOGY

+When the following terms are used in this Schedule, they have the following meanings:

+Angles of coverage.

-- 1. Angle of coverage A is formed by two intersecting vertical planes making angles of 70 degrees to the right and 70 degrees to the left respectively, looking aft along the longitudinal axis to a vertical plane passing through the longitudinal axis. - 2.
-Angle of coverage F is formed by two intersecting vertical planes making angles of 110 degrees to the right and 110 degrees to the left respectively, looking forward along the longitudinal axis to a vertical plane passing through the longitudinal axis. - 3.
-Angle of coverage L is formed by two intersecting vertical planes, one parallel to the longitudinal axis of the aero plane, and the other 110 degrees to the left of the first, when looking forward along the longitudinal axis. - 4.
-Angle of coverage R is formed by two intersecting vertical planes, one parallel to the longitudinal axis of the aeroplane, and the other 110 degrees to the right of the first, when looking forward along the longitudinal axis. - 5.
+a) Angle of coverage A is formed by two intersecting vertical planes making angles of 70 degrees to the right and 70 degrees to the left respectively, looking aft along the longitudinal axis to a vertical plane passing through the longitudinal axis.

+b) Angle of coverage F is formed by two intersecting vertical planes making angles of 110 degrees to the right and 110 degrees to the left respectively, looking forward along the longitudinal axis to a vertical plane passing through the longitudinal axis.

+c) Angle of coverage L is formed by two intersecting vertical planes, one parallel to the longitudinal axis of the aero plane, and the other 110 degrees to the left of the first, when looking forward along the longitudinal axis.

+d) Angle of coverage R is formed by two intersecting vertical planes, one parallel to the longitudinal axis of the aero plane, and the other 110 degrees to the right of the first, when looking forward along the longitudinal axis.

 Horizontal plane.
-The plane containing the longitudinal axis and perpendicular to the plane of symmetry of the aeroplane. - 6.
+The plane containing the longitudinal axis and perpendicular to the plane of symmetry of the aero plane.

 Longitudinal axis of the aero plane.
-A selected axis parallel to the direction of flight at a normal cruising speed, and passing through the center of gravity of the aeroplane. - 7.
+A selected axis parallel to the direction of flight at a normal cruising speed, and passing through the center of gravity of the aero plane.

 Making way.
-An aeroplane on the surface of the water is "making way" when it is under way and has a velocity relative to the water. - 8.
+An aero plane on the surface of the water is "making way" when it is under way and has a velocity relative to the water.

 Under command.
-An aeroplane on the surface of the water is "under command" when it is able to execute maneuvers as required by the International Regulations for Preventing Collisions at Sea for the purpose of avoiding other vessels.
+An aero plane on the surface of the water is "under command" when it is able to execute maneuvers as required by the International Regulations for Preventing Collisions at Sea for the purpose of avoiding other vessels.

-- 9. Under way.
-An aeroplane on the surface of the water is "under way" when it is not aground or moored to the ground or to any fixed object on the land or in the water. - 10.
+Under way.
+An aero plane on the surface of the water is "under way" when it is not aground or moored to the ground or to any fixed object on the land or in the water.

 Vertical planes.
-Planes perpendicular to the horizontal plane. - 11.
+Planes perpendicular to the horizontal plane.

 Visible.
 Visible on a dark night with a clear atmosphere.

-NAVIGATION LIGHTS TO BE DISPLAYED IN THE AIR
+2. NAVIGATION LIGHTS TO BE DISPLAYED IN THE AIR

-As illustrated in Figure 1, the following unobstructed navigation lights shall be displayed-
+As illustrated in Figure 1, the following unobstructed navigation lights shall be displayed:

-- (a) a red light projected above and below the horizontal plane through angle of coverage L; - (b) a green light projected above and below the horizontal plane through angle of coverage R; - (c) a white light projected above and below the horizontal plane rearward through angle of coverage A.
+a) a red light projected above and below the horizontal plane through angle of coverage L;

+b) a green light projected above and below the horizontal plane through angle of coverage R;

+c) a white light projected above and below the horizontal plane rearward through angle of coverage A.

-LIGHTS TO BE DISPLAYED ON THE WATER
+3. LIGHTS TO BE DISPLAYED ON THE WATER